Protect Your Identity

 North Carolina ID Theft Facts

-More than 11 million people in the US are victims of ID theft each year.
-In North Carolina, about 300,000 people are victimized annually.
-(Javelin Strategy and Research, 2012
+Nearly 13 million people in the US are victims of ID theft each year.
+In North Carolina, about 400,000 people are victimized annually.
+(Javelin Strategy and Research, 2015

-) North Carolina ranks 23rd in the nation in terms of identity theft, and two North Carolina cities rank in the top 100 metropolitan areas for identity theft complaints: Fayetteville, and the Charlotte-Gastonia area, which also includes reports from neighboring Rock Hill in South Carolina.
-(FTC, 2013
+) North Carolina ranks 27th in the nation in terms of identity theft, tied with Louisiana.
+Four North Carolina cities or regions (Jacksonville, Durham/Chapel Hill, Fayetteville, and the Charlotte area) rank in the top 100 metropolitan areas for identity theft complaints.
+(The Charlotte market includes reports from Gastonia, Concord, and neighboring Rock Hill in South Carolina.)
+(FTC, 2015

 reported to us since December 2005.